Isaac Bashevis Singer: United States

-In 1938, he met Alma Wassermann née Haimann (1907–1996), a German-Jewish refugee from Munich.
+In 1938, he met Alma Wassermann (née Haimann) (1907–1996), a German-Jewish refugee from Munich.
 They married in 1940, and their union seemed to release energy in him; he returned to prolific writing and to contributing to the Forward.
 In addition to his pen name of "Bashevis", he published under the pen names of "Warszawski" (pron.
 Varshavsky) during World War II, and "D. Segal".
 They lived for many years in the Belnord apartment building on Manhattan's Upper West Side.
+He became a US citizen in 1943.

-In 1981, Singer delivered a commencement address at the University at Albany, and was presented with an honorary doctorate.
+In 1981, Singer delivered a commencement address at the University at Albany and was presented with an honorary doctorate.

-Singer died on July 24, 1991, in Surfside, Florida, after suffering a series of strokes.
+A resident of Surfside, Florida, Singer died on July 24, 1991, after suffering a series of strokes.
 He was buried in Cedar Park Cemetery, Paramus, New Jersey.
-A street in Surfside, Florida is named Isaac Singer Boulevard in his honor; and so is a city square in Lublin, Poland, and a street in Tel-Aviv.
-The full academic scholarship for undergraduate students at the University of Miami is also named in his honor.
+95th Street in Surfside is named Isaac Singer Boulevard in his honor.